GovTechSG/seed-documentation/onboard-device/mac-os.md

-# Onboard macOS to SEED as public officer
+# Onboard macOS to SEED as public officers

 <!-- This page is linked in the TechPass portal-Register Intune Device ID, so please do not rename this file. -->